cbaycity/small-media/README.md

 # To Do Lists:
 ## Priority:
-For multiple pages, a common feature needed is a way to retrieve lists of posts to display.
-You therefore need to spend time creating a "feed" frontend function that returns a list of posts and related details.
-This function can be called by other elements and queries can be passed to the backend to retrieve posts.

-Start by just adding a way to collect posts.
-Then add a next button at the bottom of the page.
+Top priority, create a way to show list user projects.
+Create a way to show posts related to user projects.
+Create a page layout for user projects.

 ## Infrastructure:
 1. You can add tests for routing of the main.py file.
 You should add these just after launching.